logo - 刷刷题

 B.

-office life is regaining its simple pleasures
+office life is regaining its pleasures

 C.